kevinsea/Insight-Wiki-Stage/Customizing Object Mapping.md

 	public void OnApplicationStartup()
 	{
-		// add a custom mapping handler
+		// add custom mappers
-		ColumnMapping.Tables.AddHandler(new MyCustomMappingHandler());
+		ColumnMapping.Tables.AddMapper(new MyColumnMapper());
+		ColumnMapping.Parameters.AddMapper(new MyParameterMapper());
+		ColumnMapping.All.AddTransform(new MyMappingTransform();
 	}

-	class MyCustomMappingHandler : ICustomMappingHandler
+	class MyMappingTransform : IMappingTransform
 	{
-		void ICustomMappingHandler.HandleColumnMapping(object sender, ColumnMappingEventArgs e)
+		string TransformDatabaseName(Type type, string databaseName)
 		{
-			e.TargetFieldName = "_" + e.TargetFieldName;
+			// someone always gets this wrong...
+			return databaseName.Replace("there", "their");
 		}
 	}

-The ColumnMappingEventArgs provides information about the mapping operation and allows you to customize the mapping.

-* TargetFieldName - set this to the name of the field that you want to map to.
-When you receive it, it will contain the result of any previous mappings that have been applied.
-* Cancelled - set this to true to skip the given column.
-* CommandText - the current command text that is being mapped.
-This will be null when mapping tables.
-* CommandType - the current Command Type that is being mapped.
-This will be null when mapping tables.
-* FieldIndex - the index into the reader's columns or the parameter list.
-* Reader - The IDataReader that is currently being mapped.
-You can use this to query the result set for more information about the current mapping operation.
-For example, if the IDataReader is a SqlDataReader, you can use GetSchemaTable to get information about the underlying table that was queried.
-This will be null when mapping parameters.
-* Parameters - the list of parameters that is currently being mapped.
-* TargetType - the type of the object that is currently being mapped.
+	class MyColumnMapper : IColumnMapper
+	{
+		string MapColumn(Type type, IDataReader reader, int column) {
+			if (type != typeof(Beer))
+				return null;			// null allows another handler to try

+			if (reader.GetName(column) == "Glass")
+				return "Stein";			// a string value specifies the name of the field/property

+			return "__unmapped__";		// returning an invalid string value prevents other handlers from mapping }
+	}

+	class MyParameterMapper : IParameterMapper
+	{
+		string MapParameter(Type type, IDbCommand command, IDataParameter parameter) {
+			if (command.CommandText != "MyProc")
+				return null;			// null allows another handler to try

+			if (parameter.ParameterName == "Glass")
+				return "Stein";			// a string value specifies the name of the field/property

+			return "__unmapped__";		// returning an invalid string value prevents other handlers from mapping }
+	}

+Notes on mapping:

+* The mapping methods are called once when the binding code is generated.
+* Transforms are applied before mapping occurs.
+* All transforms are run in sequence, so you can chain multiple transforms.
+* The mappers are called in order until one of them returns a non-null value.
+* If the field is not found on the given type, the column/parameter is unbound.
+* For parameters and TVPs, you can specify subobjects by mapping to "field.childfield".
+Insight will split on the dots and drill into child objects.

 ## Column Overrides ##

-If you need to override columns for individual queries, the best way to do it is to create a new record reader:
+If you need to override columns for individual queries, the easiest way to do it is to create a new record reader:

 	// the structure object is immutable, so you should cache it var structure = new OneToOne<MyObject>(